-Holly Zanville, Ph.D., is strategy director for learning and work at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
-She focuses on a newly emerging work-and-learn ecosystem, including the networks and partnerships, collective action initiatives, and research that increases awareness of and solutions related to workforce-education alignment, credentialing and quality assurance.
+Holly Zanville, Ph.D., served at Lumina Foundation for nearly 15 years.
+Her most recent work at the foundation focused on a newly emerging work-and-learn ecosystem, including the networks and partnerships, collective action initiatives, and research related to workforce-education alignment, credentialing, and quality assurance.

-Zanville has long been involved in Lumina’s work related to adult students and non-degree, workforce-relevant credentials.
-She led Lumina’s development of several national initiatives in those areas, including Connecting Credentials, Credential Engine, and Credit When It’s Due.
-She also supervised research on how industry certifications are being embedded in college programs.
-Zanville often speaks and writes about the meaning and value of credentials beyond high school.
+While at Lumina, Zanville led Lumina’s development of several national initiatives in work related to adult students and non-degree, workforce-relevant credentials, including Connecting Credentials, Credential Engine, and Credit When It’s Due.
+She also supervised research on how industry certifications were embedded in college programs.

 See her updated bio at George Washington University’s Institute of Public Policy